Sadek2002/bit/README.md

 - Advertisment

 Might do:
-- A manager for the admin
+- Responsive website: a site that can be used on phone, tablet and computer

 # Milestones
 We will work on this project for 6 week's.

-- Layout finished (in 2 week's)
+- Layout finished (week 1)
-- Database ready (in 2 week's)
+- Database ready (week 3)
-- Responsive website (in 2 week's)
+- Responsive website (week 6)

 # Communication